julien-muke/aws-instance-scheduler/README.md

 <br>* Enter values for the required parameter: Stack Name
 <br>* Review the other template parameters, and adjust if necessary

 Step 2.
-Configure periods
+Configure periods and schedules
 <br>* Create a period and set the applicable fields for the period
+<br>* Create a schedule and set the applicable fields for the schedule

 Step 3.
-Configure schedules
+Creating an EC2 instance and Tag your instances
-<br>* Create a schedule and set the applicable fields for the schedule
+<br>* Apply the custom tag to applicable resources

 Step 4.
-Tag your instances
-<br>* Apply the custom tag to applicable resources

-Step 5.
 Test Instance Scheduler

 ## ➡️ Step 1 - Create CloudFormation